 TP: Thank you for your time!
 It was great to learn more about your business.

 To learn more about RIFT Refunds, head to their website.
-If you’d like to find out more about Trustpilot reviews, request a demo here.
+If you’d like to get your own Trustpilot reviews, sign up for a free account below.